 A medium chemical peel treats more than just the top layer of skin — it penetrates deeper.
 It is used to treat moderate to severe wrinkles and skin irregularities.

-A medium-depth peel uses a stronger solution in the form of Trichloreacetic Acid (TCA).
-The acid will be applied in a controlled condition to manage and limit penetration, and the acid will be neutralized to stop the effects of the peel up to a certain point.
+A medium-depth peel uses a stronger solution called Trichloroacetic Acid (TCA).
+The acid will be applied in a controlled condition to manage and limit penetration.
+Then, the acid will be neutralized to stop the effects of the peel up to a certain point.

-The harsher the chemical peel, the more expensive the cost.
-Fees can range from $125 for mild peels to $6,000 for the deeper kind.
-Although the milder chemical peels cost less, the number of sessions needed to maintain results will increase the long-term price.
+The harsher the chemical peel, the more expensive the treatment will be, typically.
+Fees can range from $125 for mild peels to $6,000 for a deep peel.
+Although the milder chemical peels cost less, the number of sessions needed to maintain results can increase the long-term price.

 It is best to consult with your doctor to understand what peel will garner the best results and then decide if the price and downtime are acceptable.
 For those in the greater Houston area, Dr. Lapuerta and the Look Younger team are a fantastic option.
 With over 20 years of experience and 20,000 surgeries to his name, Dr. Lapuerta will ensure a perfect chemical peel with no fuss.